 Please see ‘Download forensic introductory guide’ and ‘Download forensic full guide’ at the bottom of the page.

-Can the doctor treat me if I don’t want it?
+Can I be given treatment if I don’t want it?

-Doctors can treat you for the first 3 months, even if you don’t want it.
+In the first 3 months of your detention in hospital you can be given treatment, even if you don’t want it.

-After 3 months, your Responsible Clinician (RC) has to get permission from an independent doctor to treat you without your consent.
-The doctor is called a Second Opinion Appointed Doctor (SOAD).
+After 3 months, your responsible clinician (RC) must get permission from an independent doctor to treat you without your consent.
+The doctor is called a second opinion appointed doctor (SOAD).
 The treatment will only continue if the SOAD agrees you should have it.

 Before they make their decision, the SOAD should visit you.

 Some treatments can’t be given to you without your consent, even if a SOAD agrees.
 This includes electroconvulsive therapy (ECT).
-A doctor can only give you ECT without your consent, if it’s immediately necessary to:
+But if you're in hospital under the Mental Health Act you can have ECT without your consent if:

 What if I don’t have mental capacity?

-If you don’t have the mental capacity to consent to ECT, your RC can use it if a SOAD agrees that it’s the right treatment for you.
+If you don’t have the mental capacity to consent to ECT, your RC can use it if a SOAD agrees that it’s in your best interests.

-You should speak to your nurse or RC if you are unhappy with your treatment.
+You should speak to your nurse or RC if you’re unhappy with your treatment.

-Who can help me to understand my rights?
+Who can help me to understand my rights about care and treatment?